anayebi/keras-extra/README.md

 # keras-extra
 Extra Layers that I have added to Keras

-Commented out layers mean that they have been added to the Keras master branch
+Layers that have been added to the Keras master branch will be noted both in the ReadMe and in extra.py.
+Feel free to use that layer either from Keras directly or from the version in extra.py (note I will no longer update a layer in extra.py once it has been added to Keras).

 Aran Nayebi, 2015